Hello and welcome

 I work from my home on the edge of Southampton in Southern England

-The common thread that feeds throughout much of my work links to a desire to connect and share my journey, to tell a story, and capture a moment in time.
+The common thread that feeds throughout much of my work links to a desire to connect, to tell a story and to capture a moment

-As well as creating work in this way I also work with willow, found, and natural materials.
-I have focussed on developing my skills in working with willow.
-It connects me to earlier traditions which are now adapting and changing, and there is something very immediate about working with natural materials that are challenging as well as allowing me to develop my own way of working
+I find that there is something very immediate about working with natural materials that are challenging as well as allowing me to develop my own way of working.

-Making and creating has always been part of my life, I come from a background where art and creating has always seen as a hobby and not one where you could make a living.
-In many ways, I have realized that I am on a journey of discovery, it took me many years to find the confidence to exhibit and sell my work as I didnt come through a traditional arts education route and so it has taken much longer to discover.
+Making and creating has always been part of my life, In many ways, I have realized that I am on a journey of discovery, it took me many years to find the confidence to exhibit and sell my work a now I cant imagine doing anything else.

 I now look back on that time as a great apprenticeship as the experience of sharing and solving problems with others has been so valuable and has enabled me to push my own boundaries.